MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 1. Select **Properties** to open Protected EAP Properties, and complete the following steps:

-    1. For **Connect to these servers**, enter the name of the NPS server that you retrieved from the NPS server authentication settings earlier in the [Prerequisites](#prerequisites)(for example, NPS01).
+    1. For **Connect to these servers**, enter the name of the NPS server.
+For this tutorial, the NPS server is on the domain controller.

     1. For **Trusted Root Certification Authorities**, select the CA that issued the NPS server's certificate (for example, contoso-CA).